-Exercise increased caution in Cote d’Ivoire due to crime and terrorism.
+Reconsider travel to Cote d’Ivoire due to COVID-19.
+Exercise increased caution due to crime and terrorism.

 Violent crime, such as carjacking, robbery, and home invasion, is common.

 Terrorists may attack with little or no warning, targeting areas frequented by foreigners, such as beaches.